Skip to Content

 This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedure from the date of this document until superseded.

-Director, Environmental Health, Safety & Risk Management; senior reviewer of this UPPS
+Director, Environmental, Health, Safety, Risk and Emergency Management; senior reviewer of this UPPS

 President